-In the meantime, you’ll need my self-raising flour blend to make these.
+In the meantime, you’ll need my self-raising flour blend to make these (or my plain flour plus baking powder).
 I’m not sure they will work with other blends because my self-raising is made with double acting raising agents for fabulous rise.
 In addition the wholegrain flours create a wonderful flavour that can’t be beaten by other flour blends on the market.

 So without further ado here’s the recipe…

-- 100 g Free From Fairy Gluten Free Self Raising Flour
+- 100 g Free From Fairy Gluten Free Flour Blend - Self Raising if available

-- Approx. 100g yoghurt can be dairy or dairy free.
+- 100 g Natural yoghurt - can be dairy or dairy free.
 To be vegan choose dairy-free.
 To be low FODMAP choose goats yoghurt, lactose free or coconut yoghurt - the amount will vary depending upon the yoghurt and how thick it is

 - Optional salt

-Place the flour and psyllium in a bowl and mix well to combine.
+- Place the flour, baking poweder and psyllium in a bowl and mix well to combine.
 Add the yoghurt until a slightly sticky dough forms.
 The amount you require will depend upon the thickness of the yoghurt

 Buy my wholegrain gluten-free flour blends here: